ChrisMusson/Super6/README.md

     The two user IDs that are currently in the file are my personal ID and the ID of another account I own for testing purposes.
 Feel free to delete both of these, they are only there to show the format of an example csv.

 1. Run `main.py`.
 This will create a database `database.db` that has all the data from every ID you included in the `IDs.csv` file and will print out the `Calculations` table to the command line.
-Alternatively, you can use this database file as the datasource for a webpage, as shown in `example/`.
+Alternatively, you can use this database file as the data source for a webpage, as shown in `docs/`.

 To change the users in your database after it has already been created, simply adding/removing the user ID from `IDs.csv` and running `main.py` again will do that for you.